Steve Allen 4am - 7am

 Kharn Lambert, a PE teacher, has lived in Wuhan for the last five years and was being visited by his 81-year-old grandmother, Veronica Theobald, when the outbreak occurred.

 "It's quite weird being home but not being home."— Kay Burley (@KayBurley) February 3, 2020

 Kharn Lambert, who is being kept in isolation in a hospital in Merseyside after returning from Coronavirus-hit Wuhan, describes what life is like in quarantine. #KayBurley pic.twitter.com/H9QHDLT7O9

 Mr Lambert and Mrs Theobald arrived at the hospital on January 31 as part of the first group of 83 British evacuees.

-"Everybody is in good spirits," Mr Lambert added.
+"Everybody is in good spirits," he said.
 "As you can imagine, it's not the best of circumstances but we're all trying to keep our spirits high.

 "We're playing jokes on each other, we're having a laugh when we have the chance to see each other."

 Members of staff at the hospital could be seen unloading children's toys as well as games consoles when preparing for the first group of arrivals on Friday.

 "Most of this stuff is coming from donations from people on the Wirral just to keep us entertained really," Mr Lambert said.

 Eleven more evacuees, made up of seven British nationals and four of their family members, arrived at the Merseyside hospital on Sunday evening.